securitymates/securitymates.github.io/_posts/2025-02-07-How the Web Works: Exploring Its Architecture and Components.md

 - **User Interface (UI):** The visible part (address bar, back/forward buttons, etc.)
 - **Rendering Engine:** Converts HTML and CSS into a visual display.
 - **JavaScript Engine:** Executes JavaScript code to make websites interactive.
-- **Browser Storage:** Stores cached files, cookies, and session data.
+- **Browser Storage:** Stores cached files, cookies and session data.

 Now that we understand what a browser does, let's dive into what happens when you enter a URL in the address bar.